zahzag/MM1-Software/README.md

 # CPU Governors

-CPU governors are software mechanisms that control CPU frequency-scaling and voltage in response to workload . especially In systems with dynamic frequency scaling, there is many CPU governors : Performance , powersave, ondemand, conservative , schedutil , userspace and interactive . on this experiment  , we focus on **OnDemand**.
+CPU governors are software mechanisms that control CPU frequency-scaling and voltage in response to workload . especially In systems with dynamic frequency scaling, there is many CPU governors: Performance , powersave, ondemand, conservative , schedutil , userspace and interactive . on this experiment  , we focus on **OnDemand**.

-## For Fedora & ubuntu :
+## For Fedora & ubuntu:
 ### cpupower-gui
 #### •	Install cpupower-gui
-##### o	Fedora : Sudo dnf install cpupower-gui
+##### o	Fedora: Sudo dnf install cpupower-gui
-##### o	Ubuntu : Install cpupower-gui : sudo apt-get install cpupower-gui
+##### o	Ubuntu: Install cpupower-gui: sudo apt-get install cpupower-gui
-#### •	Lunching : cpupower-gui
+#### •	Lunching: cpupower-gui
 #### •	choose the CPU 3 and change the governot to OnDemand , then then frequency should scale within minFreq and maxFreq

 ### Cpupower (recommended)
 #### •	Change governor: sudo cpupower --cpu 3 frequency-set -g ondemand
-#### •	Change frequency intervale : sudo cpupower --cpu 3 frequency-set -d 0.8Ghz -u 2.1Ghz
+#### •	Change frequency intervale: sudo cpupower --cpu 3 frequency-set -d 0.8Ghz -u 2.1Ghz
-#### •	Show cpu current frequency :
+#### •	Show cpu current frequency:
 ##### o	sudo cpupower --cpu 3 frequency-info
-##### o	Or : current governor : cat /sys/devices/system/cpu/cpu3/cpufreq/scaling_governor
+##### o	Or: current governor: cat /sys/devices/system/cpu/cpu3/cpufreq/scaling_governor
 ##### o	Current frequency:  cat /sys/devices/system/cpu/cpu3/cpufreq/scaling_cur_frequency

 ### ondemand governor parameters (example sampling_rate=10ms and threshold=75%)
-#### • sampling_rate : echo 10000 | sudo tee /sys/devices/system/cpu/cpufreq/ondemand/sampling_rate
+#### • sampling_rate: echo 10000 | sudo tee /sys/devices/system/cpu/cpufreq/ondemand/sampling_rate
-#### • up_threshold : echo 75 | sudo tee /sys/devices/system/cpu/cpufreq/ondemand/up_threshold
+#### • up_threshold: echo 75 | sudo tee /sys/devices/system/cpu/cpufreq/ondemand/up_threshold

 # Connect client  with server

 The client and server should be on the same network , so like this , the client will find the server using his IP address , and to ensure a fast communication , we use the cable RJ45 as a bridge between them .

-## Server :
+## Server:
 ### •	The server IP address is 10.0.0.2/24
 ### •	To set the network to be on this network:
 #### o	sudo ip addr add 10.0.0.2/24 dev enp1s0
 #### o	sudo ip link set enp1s0 up
 #### o	Where enp1s0 is the network adapter name
-### •	The server listening ports are : 9999 and 9950
+### •	The server listening ports are: 9999 and 9950
 ### •	To allow listening on those ports we should allow them from firewall
 #### o	sudo ufw allow 9999/tcp
 #### o	sudo ufw allow 9999/udp
 #### o	sudo ufw allow 9950/tcp
 #### o	sudo ufw allow 9950/udp
 #### o	enable firewall: sudo ufw enable
-#### o	check ufw status : sudo ufw status
+#### o	check ufw status: sudo ufw status

-## Client :
+## Client:

 the client also should be in the same network , let’s give it 10.0.0.1/24
 ### •	sudo ip addr add 10.0.0.1/24 dev eno1